charsi/tournament-proj/README.md

 To test the application

-1. Create a database called 'tournament' in psql
+1. `psql -f tournament.sql` - This will create the tournament database and required tables.
 1. Import 'tournament.sql' to create the required tables
 1. Run 'tournament_test.py' to test the functions in 'tournament.py'